tjcarney89/swift-ibConfiguration-readme-ios-0217/README.md

 ![Drawing](http://i.imgur.com/N0K6XAb.jpg?1)
 > Sometimes the questions are complicated and the answers are simple. -[Dr. Seuss](https://en.wikipedia.org/wiki/Dr._Seuss)

+## Overview

+We'll cover how to lay out the graphical user interface of your application.

 ## Learning Objectives

 * Locate the Object Library in Xcode.